sanketlokhande/unr_bebop/README.md

   Expect errors in the cmake process.
 Please run the catkin make command again.
 The errors should not occur the second time

   $ catkin_make

+3. Connect your computer to the Parrot Drone's wifi Access Point.

+4. Souce your catkin workspace

+  $ source devel/setup.bash

+5. Run the bebop driver

+  $ roslaunch bebop_driver bebop_node.launch

+  If launched successfully you should be able to see the ROS info messages coming out on command shell